• Skip to primary navigation

 Yes, you can use unsweetened almond milk, unsweetened coconut milk, hemp milk, or enjoy a black spice latte.

-Can I use leftover pumpkin or pumpkin purée in
+Can I use leftover pumpkin or pumpkin purée?

 Most coffee shop versions of pumpkin spice lattes do not contain any real pumpkin.
 They use pumpkin syrup with pumpkin flavor, vanilla extract, ground cloves, and brown sugar to make this comforting drink.